edgarrc/MonoUbuntu/README.md

 ### Contributing

-Fell free to Fork and PR or create any request with issues tool
+- Fell free to create any request with issues tool

 ### Release History